Nobody Sleeps in the Woods Tonight 2

-Nobody Sleeps in the Woods Tonight Part 2 (W lesie dziś nie zaśnie nikt 2) is a 2021 Polish supernatural horror slasher film and a sequel to Nobody Sleeps in the Woods Tonight.
+Nobody Sleeps in the Woods Tonight 2 (W lesie dziś nie zaśnie nikt 2) is a 2021 Polish supernatural slasher film and a sequel to Nobody Sleeps in the Woods Tonight (2020).
 Once again, it's directed by Bartosz M. Kowalski and written by Bartosz M. Kowalski and Mirella Zaradkiewicz.
-Julia Wieniawa, Wojciech Mecwaldowski, Izabela Dabrowska and Michal Zbroja reprise their roles, while Mateusz Wieclawek and Zofia Wichlacz are the new leads.
+Julia Wieniawa, Wojciech Mecwaldowski, Izabela Dabrowska and Michal Zbroja reprise their roles, while Mateusz Więcławek and Zofia Wichlacz are the new leads.

 Plot

 Adam Adamiec, a young, lonely police officer, shows up at the station where he works with his boss, Sergeant Waldek Gwizdalun, who informs him of his latest case: the arrest of a pair of deformed twin brothers who, according to the testimony of the teenager Zosia, were responsible for the death of several of her friends at a nearby camp, from which only she managed to escape alive.
 Since there is not much clarity about the crimes, Waldek agrees to escort Zosia to the murderers' cabin to investigate what happened and leaves Adam in charge until his return.

 Upon arriving at the cabin, Waldek momentarily separates from Zosia to use the latrine and while she waits for him, part of the meteorite that mutated the twins opens and releases a substance that mutates Zosia into a mutant like the twins.
 She kills Waldek when she returns to the cabin.
 Later Adam and his partner Wanessa try to communicate with the sergeant, but when they do not receive a response, at Adam's suggestion they end up traveling to the cabin only to discover the place destroyed and Waldek's corpse.
 Since they do not know what to do, Wanessa contacts two hunters named Mariusz and Slawek to help them defend themselves from the sergeant's killer.
 However, the four are forced to take refuge in the abandoned camp because Slawek accidentally pins his hands in a bear trap.

 At one of the cabins the quartet encounter a frightened prostitute named Janeczka who reveals that someone murdered her companion Oliwier outside the cabin before everyone else arrived.
 Tensions between the survivors escalate when they learn that Slawek has bled to death and they debate how to escape until Adam motivates them to work together to survive.
 The group devises a plan to ambush Zosia by using Janeczka as bait.
 However Zosia anticipates the plan, killing Mariausz and Janeczka, forcing Adam and Wanessa to take refuge in the cabin.
 As the two argue over what to do, Zosia bursts into the cabin to attack them.
 Adam attempts to shoot her but is unable to, and is abandoned by Wanessa who pushes him towards Zosia and escapes to the police station in an ambulance that had been attacked by Zosia before the police arrived.